SCASFAA By Laws

 Section 2 – Election and Terms of Office.
-Officers of this Association shall be elected at the Annual Business Meeting.
+Nominations for candidates for officers of this Association shall be solicited prior to the Annual Business Meeting.
+Election results shall be announced to the full membership upon conclusion of the election.
 The President-Elect shall serve one year in that position, a second year as President, and a third year as Immediate Past-President.
 The Vice President and Member-at-Large shall serve for one year.
 The Treasurer-Elect shall serve one year in that position, and a second year as Treasurer.
 Secretary shall serve for two years with each position's election occurring in alternating years.
 All terms of office shall coincide with the fiscal year of the Association.

 Section 3 – Vacancies.
 In the event of a vacancy in the President's office, the President-Elect shall succeed to that office without prejudice to his/her term of office as President.
 In the event of a vacancy in the President-Elect’s office, the position will be filled by the Executive Board from either the Vice President, the current President in a second term, or a past President.
 In the event the offices of President and President-Elect become vacant, the Vice President shall assume the office of President for the remainder of the term.
 In the event of a vacancy in the Treasurer’s office, the Treasurer-elect shall succeed to that office without prejudice to his/her term of office as Treasurer.
 Other vacancies will be filled, for the remainder of the term, by the President with approval of the Executive Board.